-Let’s briefly explore how bodywork can help…
+Let’s briefly explore how it can help…

-If you suffer from recurring headaches or other similar symptoms, before going for the quick fix, consider exploring what the real underlying cause of the emerging pain is.
-Seek a qualified holistic practitioner to see if one or more of these treatments is a better long term approach for you.
+If you suffer from recurring headaches or other discomforts, before going for the quick fix…instead consider exploring what the real underlying cause of the pain is.
+Rather than seeing your pain as something to avoid and resist, see if you can perceive the pain for what it is – a message.
+Maybe find a qualified holistic practitioner(s) and see if the solutions they offer are a better long term approach for you.

 More than likely, your body is asking you to slow down and fill up your cup, you’re too compressed and depleted.
 Or perhaps you need to make some lifestyle changes (such as diet or stress-inducing situations) or address a past trauma that you never fully dealt with.
 Either way, bodywork can be a true ally on the path to recovery.

 Help the healing process along and trust your body to guide you.
 Receive bodywork.
 You may end up healthier then you were, when you started.